List of Jurassic Park (franchise) characters: Eddie Carr

 Eddie Carr is the key assistant to Doc Thorne.
 He is added to the team because the vehicles he help designed have not been field-tested.
 Eddie is frightened by Isla Sorna and wants nothing more than to retrieve Richard Levine and get off the island as soon as possible.
 Dr. Ian Malcolm does not like that Eddie's life is so heavily influenced by unreliable electronics.
 When a pack of raptors attack the high hide, they yank him off and kill him, before dragging his body to their nest.

 In the novel, he is described as a compact and strong 25-year-old who prefers life in the city.
 In the film, he has dark brown hair, is balding, and is at least ten years older than the description in the novel, taking on some characteristics of Jack Thorne.
 In the film, while trying to rescue Ian, Sarah, and Nick, he is ripped in half by two adult T. rex before they push the trailers off the cliff.
 Malcolm demands that he be given respect for trying to save them.

 Schiff had initially auditioned for High Incident, a television series that was executive-produced by Spielberg.
 After viewing his audition tape, Spielberg decided to cast him in The Lost World.
 While filming, Spielberg came to like the character so much, he considered keeping him alive for the film.
-However, Schiff convinced Spielberg to go forward with the death scene: "I went, 'Well, no, I think it's better to kill me off, because then all bets are off.
+However, Schiff convinced Spielberg to go on with the death scene: "I went, 'Well, no, I think it's better to kill me off, because then all bets are off.
 If you like my character, then Jeff Goldblum might be next.
 You never know'".